rubillos/ByeByeMeta/README.md

 1. Locate the app "Terminal" in the Utilities folder in the Applications folder; double click it.
 2. From the Script folder, drag the file `install-packages.sh` to the Terminal window.
-3. Bring the Terminal window to the front and press `return` (This will install necessary libraries)
+3. Bring the Terminal window to the front and press `return`.
+This will install necessary libraries.
 4. From the Script folder, drag the file `FB-Processor.py` to the Terminal window.
-5. Bring tyhe Terminal window to the front and press `return`
+5. Bring tyhe Terminal window to the front and press `return`.

 You will be presented with two `Open File` dialogs.
 - The first one asks you to locate the `your_facebook_activity` folder inside the Facebook data download folder.